Admissions - Frequently Asked Questions

 10. Where can I get further information?

-Our school website and the Lincolnshire County Council websites have lots of information, including our full admission policy.
+Our school website and the Lincolnshire County Council website has lots of information, including our full admission policy.

 If you have any questions or concerns, our Admissions Manager, Sharron Baird-Parker, will be happy to help.